 However, their decline along with the development of the Chinese and Indian centers of the World System at the end of the first millennium BCE and the beginning of the first millennium CE makes one speak about new divergence between the East and the West which is manifested in establishing various new types of culture, philosophy, science, and political systems.
-This divergence cannot be considered 'great' since it failed to create a large gap between societies, although one may speak about some superiority of the West over the East in terms of the military and state superiority until the decline of the Western Roman Empire.
+This divergence cannot be considered 'great' since it did not create any large gap between societies, still one may speak about some superiority of the West over the East in terms of the military and state superiority until the decline of the Western Roman Empire.

-Another important convergence (between the twelfth and fourteenth centuries CE), is connected with the rise of Europe whose developmental level had strongly decreased after the fall of the Western Roman Empire and barbarization during the period of the Dark Ages of the first millennium CE (between the seventh and ninth centuries).
+Another important convergence (between the twelfth and fourth centuries CE), is connected with the rise of Europe whose developmental level had strongly decreased after the fall of the Western Roman Empire and barbarization during the period of the Dark Ages of the first millennium CE (between the seventh and ninth centuries).
 This rise in different spheres was largely promoted by an active borrowing, adaptation and creative development of the achievements of the Middle East, North Africa, China, India and other Asian societies (Al-Hasan and Hill 1991: 278-280; Ashtor 1978: 295; Raychaudhuri and Habib 1982: 47-52, 285; Elvin 1973: 85, 113-130, 167; Lal 1988: 48; Mokyr 1990: 23-24; Needham 1981: 13-14; Watson 1981: 29-30; Pacey 1990; Hall 1980; Goldstone 2009; Grinin and Korotayev 2015).
 This period lasting from the twelfth to the fifteenth centuries can be extended in some aspects also to the eleventh century, and even much earlier if to account the military borrowings resulting in the creation of well-known heavy knightly cavalry (see, e.g., Cardini 1987).
 The same also refers to some technological innovations like watermills, etc.

 Speaking about the current great convergence, when countries of the South begin to catch up with those of the North, one should note that together with imitation and introduction of western technologies, the catching-up countries of Asia become more and more actively involved in technological and other innovations.
-This can be evidenced, for example, by the increasing number of patentable inventions in nano- and microtechnologies in Asia (see Fig. 4).
+This can be evidenced, for example, by the increasing number of patentable inventions in Asia (first of all, in East Asia) in nano- and microtechnologies which are technologies of the future technological paradigm (see Fig. 4).

 Fig. 4.
-The dynamics of the number of patents in micro- and nano-technologies for the world, Asia, Europe, and the USA in 1980-2014
+The dynamics of the number of patents in microand nano-technologies for the world, Asia, Europe, and the USA in 1980-2014